By Paul Sessa, DVM For The Education Center – Originally published in Veterinary Practice News, January 2014 – Download as a PDF

 Bladder surgery is another of my favorite laser applications.
 The standard approach to the abdomen and the incision of the bladder in our practice are done exclusively with our CO2 laser (Figures 11-13).
 The most bleeding will occur during the suturing of the bladder wall (Figure 12).

 In ventral abdomen surgery, the CO2 laser offers numerous advantages over the conventional steel blade.
 Mainly, it is the precision of the cut and the ability to seal blood vessels along the incision.
 Laser surgery also ensures a better aesthetic result, less post-surgical bruising, and reduced swelling and pain for the patients, which is highly appreciated by pet owners.

 All Images Courtesy of Dr. Sessa

 Dr. Paul Sessa earned his DVM from the University of California, Davis, in 1984.
 He practiced medicine in Escalon before joining the Veterinary Emergency Clinic in Modesto, Calif., in 1985.
 In 1990 he transferred to the Associated Veterinary Emergency Services Clinic in Stockton, Calif., while developing his Animal Home Health Mobile Care practice.
 Dr. Sessa now practices at Salida Veterinary Hospital in Salida, CA

-This Education Center story was underwritten by Aesculight of Woodinville, Wash., manufacturer of the only American-made CO2 laser
+This Education Center story was underwritten by Aesculight of Bothell, Wash., manufacturer of the only American-made CO2 laser